SungJJinKang/DoomsEngine/README.md

 But Unity gives everything what I need.
 I didn't have to know How does Unity Engine work behind Editor UI.
 So Even if i had made many games for 3 years, i can't make just tiny game without Game Engine still.

 It's suck

 So I decided making game without game engine.
 And I choose Doom3 as My first game from sractch Project.
 Maybe i will make doom's voxel version and Add many things what i want ( like vehicle, guns...).
 I don't know How long it takes to complete this project.
 But I will complete this project!!

 And i never make game without game engine.
 So if you wanna good and clean code for learning something, Find other project.

 ## Key features

   * C++17
-  * Garbage Collector (In Game Code dosen't need to call new and delete)
+  * Exception free ( i removed all run-time exeption )

 ## Dependency
 I will try to make everything what i need.
 but i can't make some librarys like graphics api, audio api....

   * opengl 4.6
   * glfw 3.3.2
+  * assimp
+  * DirectxTex
+  * concurrentqueue
+  * crossguid
-  * assimp, sdl_image
+  * free type2

 ## WARNING
-On AMD GPU, OpenGL sometimes makes driver error.
+On AMD On Board GPU, OpenGL sometimes makes driver error.
 Use NVIDEA GPU.

 ## Coding Standard